joecannatti/soji/README.md

 PROMPT_COMMAND='PS1="`soji header`"'
 ```

+I use a very up to date version of GNU `bash`.
+I do not know if this will work with other shells, including `zsh`

 Soji may be usable without this step, but I've not really tried.
 You could not have the info in your prompt and just run the commands `soji` and `soji status` to see what's going on.

 ### The note taking system